open-mpi/ompi/opal/mca/memory/ptmalloc2/README-open-mpi.txt

 The next thing that happens in the startup sequence is that the ptmalloc2 memory component's "open" function is called during MPI_INIT.
-As stated above, we always intercept munmap() -- this is acceptable in all environments.
 But we need to test to see if the glibc memory hooks have been overridden before MPI_INIT was invoked.
 If so, we need to signal that our allocator support may not be complete.

-Patrick Geofray/MX suggests a simple test: malloc() 4MB and then free it.
+Patrick Geoffray/MX suggests a simple test: malloc() 4MB and then free it.
 Watch to see if our name-shifted ptmalloc2 free() function was invoked.
 If it was, then all of our hooks are probably in place and we can proceed.
 If not, then set flags indicating that this memory allocator only supports MUNMAP (not FREE/CHUNK).

+We actually perform this test for malloc, realloc, and memalign.
+If they all pass, then we say that the memory allocator supports everything.
+If any of them fail, then we say that the memory allocator does not support FREE/CHUNK.

 NOTE: we *used* to simply set the FREE/CHUNK support flags during our ptmalloc2's internal ptmalloc_init() function.
-This is not a good idea becaus eeven after our ptmalloc_init() function has been invoked, someone may come in an override our memory hooks.
-Doing a malloc/free test during the ptmalloc2 memory component's open function seems to be the safest way to test whether we *actually* support FREE/CHUNK (this is what MX does, too).
+This is not a good idea becaus even after our ptmalloc_init() function has been invoked, someone may come in an override our memory hooks.
+Doing tests during the ptmalloc2 memory component's open function seems to be the safest way to test whether we *actually* support FREE/CHUNK (this is what MX does, too).

+As stated above, we always intercept munmap() -- this is acceptable in all environments.
+But we test that, too, just to be sure that the munmap intercept is working.
+If we verify that it is working properly, then we set that we have MUNMAP support.

 Much later in the init sequence during MPI_INIT, components indicate whether they want to use mpi_leave_pinned[_pipeline] support or not.